mukhammadlatifl1280/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Mukhammadlatif Latipov

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about learrning about my tool Firebase to gain knowledge of JavaScript.
+The purpose of this blog is to create an website of countdown app.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a countdown web browser where you can see it in real time anywhere of how much time left before something like ex: how much minutes, hours, days weeks, months left before you have a trip. .
+This blog will walk through my process of independently studying Firebase in order to make a countdown app.

 ## Links